 Depending on what species of cory catfish you plan to breed, this can either be a super hard task or rather easy.
 However, most cory catfish species can be incited to spawn by imitating the rain season in which these fish breed in the wild.

-I will not be going into this topic into great detail, because this post is about raising the fry, but here is a short version.
+I will not be going into this topic in great detail because this post is about raising the fry, but here is a short version.
 Our entire post on how to spawn cory catfish.

 1. Heavily condition the adult fish

 The first part of breeding any fish is feeding them and preparing them to spawn.
 Spawning is a process that asks a lot of effort and resources, especially from the female.
 This is why you should feed your fish heavily with live foods during at least two weeks.

 The females will start making eggs and getting fatter, as well as the males.
 The more you feed them, the fatter they will become and the more eggs you will get.

 Great foods are grindal worms, blackworms, bloodworms, tubifex and mosquito larvae.
 Always feed a variety of these foods, because otherwise your fish will not have enough nutrients.

 2. Add spawning mobs / enough decoration